CoderDojoZH/workshops/scratch/wiggling-snake/README.md

 This project documents step by step how to create a snake that wiggles following the mouse cursor.

-It is inspired by the [floating killer whale] by ...
+It is inspired by the [floating killer whale](http://scratch.mit.edu/projects/16795490/" by NickyNouse

 ## Making it doable